-You can try cream cleansers, cleansing milks, and cleansing balms, which are often made with oils and butters that help to seal in moisture and are good for treating dry skin, and protecting your skin from a dry environment.
+You can try cream cleansers, cleansing milk, and cleansing balms, which are often made with oils and butter that help to seal in moisture and are good for treating dry skin and protecting your skin from a dry environment.

 If you’re acne prone and want to try a cream, milk cleanser or balm just be aware that they sometimes have certain occlusive ingredients in them like shea butter, cacao butter, beeswax, lanolin, and petrolatum that can sometimes clog pores and cause acne.

 Why do some oils make your skin feel dry?

 Not all oils are moisturizing.

 Oils are made up of different ratios of fatty acids, nutrients, antioxidants etc and will work differently depending on your skin type.

 Some oils are naturally more drying than others.